 6. Area defined.
 Define conversation and seating areas with area rugs.
 Whether plain or patterned, area rugs add visual definition to a space and can be an accent as well.

 7. Details, details.
 Use architectural details, as well as furnishings, to delineate a space.
 Room dividers, columns, and floor elevations can all serve to define a room.

 8. The color of drapes.
 In general, curtains or drapes look best in the color or dominant color of the largest piece of furniture.
 This helps bring the room together and provide a background for the design.

 9. Look out below.
 In general, the floors should be a little darker than the walls.
 This grounds the room design and provides a pleasing balance to the space.

 11. On display.
 Place art opposite the seating arrangement so that your guests can see it, not behind it so that the art is rarely enjoyed.
 Avoid the large, long painting behind the sofa.
-You know the kind I mean—the kind that comes from “starving artists.”
+You know the kind—the ones that come from "starving artists."

 12. Looking back at you.
 Don't place mirrors where your guests constantly see themselves.
 It's very distracting and makes everyone uncomfortable—except for a select few that will find the sight fascinating.

 13. Pull out a seat.
 For extra seating without taking up space, place low ottomans under tables or desks and bring them out when you need them.